-- (1) If at the time when a crime is committed the capacity of the person committing it- - (a) to appreciate the nature of his or her conduct or that his or her conduct was unlawful; or - (b) to act in accordance with an appreciation of the kind referred to in paragraph (a);

-(2) If the acute mental or emotional stress, or partial mental disorder or defect, is brought about through the person's own fault, a court may regard such person's responsibility as not having been diminished.
+- (1) If at the time when a crime is committed the capacity of the person committing it- - (a) to appreciate the nature of his or her conduct or that his or her conduct was unlawful; or - (b) to act in accordance with an appreciation of the kind referred to in paragraph (a); - is diminished on account of acute mental or emotional stress, or a partial mental disorder or defect, such diminished responsibility shall not be a defence to the crime, but a court convicting such person shall take it into account when imposing sentence upon him or her for the crime. - (2) If the acute mental or emotional stress, or partial mental disorder or defect, is brought about through the person's own fault, a court may regard such person's responsibility as not having been diminished.